Hamilton schools contribute to community during holidays

 Hamilton High School

-A Novel Idea book group’s “Snowflakes of Hope” program collected items for families in need.
-Students accepted donations for Sussex Outreach Services and Project Concern in Cudahy.
+Hamilton Library’s “Snowflakes of Hope” program collected items for families in need.
+A Novel Idea Book Club accepted donations for Sussex Outreach Services and Project Concern in Cudahy.
 They donated sweaters, scarves, hats, gloves, mittens, toiletries and gently-used clothing.

-Spanish Club adopted three Hispanic families (with eight children total) through the Christmas Clearing Council of Waukesha County.
-Students in all Spanish classes donated a total of $1,500 to purchase gifts for the families including winter jackets, clothing, toys, books and gift cards.
+Spanish Club adopted four Hispanic families (with 11 children total) through the Christmas Clearing Council of Waukesha County.
+Students in all Spanish classes donated a total of $2,000 to purchase gifts for the families including winter jackets, clothing, toys, books and gift cards.
 Spanish Club members wrapped the gifts and the officers delivered them to the families.

 National Honor Society held a November blood drive.
-At this event, over 100 pints of blood were donated -- enough to save more than 300 lives.
-Members also hosted several food drives to benefit Sussex Outreach Services the week before Thanksgiving, producing more than 3,000 food items and $1,500 in donations.
-A toy drive to benefit Children’s Hospital of Milwaukee Cancer Care Gifts for Kids was held in December.
-Over 200 toys were donated.
+At this event, more than100 people donated -- enough to save more than 230 lives.
+Members also hosted several food drives to benefit Sussex Outreach Services the week before Thanksgiving, producing more than 1, 000 food items and close to $2,000 in donations.
+The “Feed the Dream” United Way initiative to benefit those in need in Waukesha County was kicked off.

 Hamilton DECA members shopped for holiday presents for the first grade class at Gaenslen Elementary School in Milwaukee.
 First graders at Gaenslen completed "All About Me" forms and Hamilton DECA members provided gift bags with at least one nice toy and other inexpensive gifts to these students.
 Gaenslen Elementary is located in a Milwaukee neighborhood that has one of the lowest household incomes in the state.
-Several of the first grade students are currently homeless.
 Students at Hamilton enjoy one of the highest household incomes in the state.
 In addition to delivering presents, Hamilton DECA took cookies and juice, and the Hamilton students spent an afternoon Dec.
-11 with the children they shopped for, reading them books, putting together their new toys, and playing with them.
+12 with the children they shopped for, reading them books, putting together their new toys, and playing with them.
 This has become an annual event for Hamilton DECA and is always a heart-warming experience for the students who participate.
-Two advisors and 34 students made the trip.
+Two advisors and 25 students made the trip.

 Offices A, B, C, Publications and Health Room – High school staff members adopted two families in lieu of exchanging gifts with one another providing them with many items to brighten their holidays including wrapped gifts of toys, games, clothing, personal items, household goods and gift cards for families in need.